“Your brand is what other people say about you when you are not in the room.”

 (b) Beardbrand is a company that has brought an innovative streak in the fashion industry.
 While conventional fashion industry players rely on altering one’s natural skin properties, Beardbrand vouches for maintaining one’s natural skin chemistry.
 Beardbrand’s USP stands for saying No to artificial skin products.

-Marketer’s Guide to Brand Perception
+Tips to Improve Brand Perception

-1. Determine Your Target Audience
+1. Identify Your Target Audience & Their Preferences

 Understanding your right brand audience is the first step in aligning your brand perception in the right direction.
 Who are your regular customers?
 What are their demographics?
 And what are their choices?
 These answers can be found by closely analyzing your website visitors or email lists that capture the demographics of your customers.
 Also, keep track of previous customers and see if they can be converted back to customers.

-Demographics details of your audience:
+Collect these demographic details of your audience:

 - Marital status